• Home /

 A Longer Definition: Title Insurance

-Title insurance differs from other types of insurance in that it focuses on risk prevention rather than risk management.
+Title insurance differs from other types of insurance because it focuses on risk prevention rather than risk management.

 Title insurance safeguards against future losses linked to past events that affect ownership rights to a property.